DouglasUrner/GDP1/units/4/assignments/2-first-unity-game/PITCHME.md

 @snap[west]
 ### Work Through The Tutorial

+@p
 The whole process will probably take you less that 45 minutes.

+@p
-When you are done you will have a small game, and enough experience to critique in and start making improvements.
+When you are done you will have a small game, and enough experience to critique it and start making improvements.
 @snapend